© Scott McDonald

 STAGE is a suite of single country CGE models that require a country specific SAMs for calibration.

 R23 is a global development of the well-known 123 model.

 The codes for these versions are robust formulations.
-Persons with good GAMS experience can easily use these models.
+Persons with good economics and GAMS experience should be able to use these models.